 - Is it best to keep my cat indoors?

-We all know that cats are unpredictable in their behaviour, and there is a possibility your cat if he is an outdoor cat and comes and goes with access through a cat-flap, may not even venture inside the house during my visit.
+We all know that cats are unpredictable in their behaviour, and there is a possibility your cat, if he is an outdoor cat and comes and goes with access through a cat-flap, may not even venture inside the house during my visit.
 I cannot control this, but I will certainly stay for a reasonable length of time to try and coax him to come inside.
 I will, of course, change the litter as needed and put out fresh water and food.

 - Can you care for my cat, who has a medical condition?

 Yes, I am quite happy to care for your cat, providing he has no contagious infections.
 I will administer medication adhering to your special instructions, but it is your responsibility to ensure your cat has a clean bill of health before you depart.
-I will, of course care for your cat in a proficient manner, but I am not a veterinary specialist.
+I will, of course, care for your cat in a proficient manner, but I am not a veterinary specialist.

 - What if my pet becomes unwell?

 I am prepared to take your cat to the vet’s surgery if he is unwell but normally do so only after I have contacted you first on your emergency telephone number.
-In the event of an emergency when I cannot contact you, I will consider the situation and take your cat for urgent veterinary attention.
+In an emergency when I cannot contact you, I will consider the situation and take your cat for urgent veterinary attention.

 - Your home security and key holding